“Eternal vigilance is the price of liberty.”

 This doesn’t mean you have to make a speech or run for governor.
 It does mean that as Americans we have a responsibility to use our vote and our voice…so “that government: of the people, by the people, for the people, shall not perish from the earth…” (from Lincoln’s Gettysburg Address)

 - Be informed.
 Part of the mission of CAPE is to stay current on potential legislation and policies that affect home education.
-Membership includes the quarterly CAPE Magazine that provides background on these issues.
+Membership includes the quarterly CAPE Communique that provides background on these issues.